Collective security in region needed on top of individual defence strategies: PM Lee

 This was why Singapore has participated in both the United States' new Indo-Pacific Economic Framework (IPEF), which was launched in Tokyo on Monday, while also supporting China's Belt and Road Initiative and Global Development Initiative.

-"I do not see that the two are mutually exclusive or just because one side is deepening its cooperation that means it is bad for the other side," PM Lee said on Friday.
+"I do not see that the two are mutually exclusive or just because one side is deepening its cooperation that means it is bad for the other side," PM Lee said yesterday.

 On the agenda are a faster increase in defence spending and the controversial acquisition of "pre-emptive strike" capabilities against enemy bases if intelligence deems an attack imminent.
 The latter has been controversial, given Japan's history as a wartime aggressor, and given its pacifist Constitution.